 Differences Among Health Authorities

 Although we’re all in the EU, every member state is responsible for their own day-to-day business.
 Some might be better communicators, others more prone to act in a timely matter and others more inclined to be open to more pragmatic approaches.
-Companies are especially recommended to check the pass-through times and a backlog of a possible new RMS and are required to contact the Health Authority in advance to check their availability to take over as RMS for existing procedures.
-Besides there is also a difference in not every HA has extensive experience acting as an RMS at all.
+Companies are especially recommended to check the pass-through times and a backlog of a possible new RMS and are required to contact the Health Authority in advance to check their availability to take over as Reference Member State for existing procedures.
+Besides there is also a difference in not every HA has extensive experience acting as an Reference Member State at all.

 RMS Has Experience In A Therapeutic Area

 Some RMS have more experience than others in certain therapeutic areas.
 Are you a generic, you might want to check the originator’s RMS; which is often also the RMS for other generics.
 This is noticeable when an originator product goes off-patent because almost all generics manufacturers will tend to apply with this same RMS with which the original was registered.
 Or does a Health Authority have a special focus regarding specific therapeutic areas?
 Have they been involved in the development of certain guidelines?
 If the new RMS is going to be one of the current CMS, recall what the attitude towards the product was during a previous application.
 These are all questions worthwhile to investigate before making a final decision.

 Though it might seem like an open door, avoiding language barriers and having the proper infrastructure in place is always a benefit to the daily business.
 It’s also strategic to choose your RMS according to your company’s EU affiliates; opening up the possibility of direct communication with the HA.
 Increased contact and the ease of face-to-face counsel can contribute positively.
 This is especially useful considering we’re working in a regulatory universe that seems to thrive mainly on communication through elaborate documents.
 Besides these advantages, it also allows affiliates to join the strategic conversation with HQ and to increase their visibility and experience.